visipedia/annotation_tools/README.md

 # Editing an Image

 Use the image id and go to the url `localhost:8008/edit_image/397133`, where the image id is `397133` in this case.
 Make any modificaiton to the image that you need to and save the annotations.
+Note that when saving the annotations you directly overwrite the previous version of the annotations.